 Imagine a musical where nobody sings – sounds impossible, right?
-Well, I guess that means director Edgar Wright has done the impossible, since Baby Driver is as close to non-musical musical as possible: a high-octane car chase flick as dependent on its killer soundtrack as any a typical sing-along feature.
+Well, I guess that means director Edgar Wright has done the impossible since Baby Driver is as close to a non-musical musical as possible: a high-octane car chase flick as dependent on its killer soundtrack as any sing-along feature.
 And while it’s an experiment that doesn’t always work, Baby Driver ultimately overcomes a few bum notes to deliver a funny and kinetic romp that’s unlike any blockbuster film in recent memory.

 Baby Driver introduces us to Baby (Ansel Elgort), a slick getaway driver afflicted with tinnitus so intense that only a constant stream of music can keep it under control.
 Baby is indebted to gangland figure Doc (Kevin Spacey), who masterminds the bank jobs that require Baby’s talents behind the wheel.

 After finally repaying his debt to Doc, Baby resolves to go straight and soon strikes up a relationship with kind-hearted waitress Debora (Lily James).
 Everything is starting to look rosy for Baby, until Doc goes back on his word and demands Baby join his crew – easy-going thief Buddy (Jon Hamm), femme fatale Darling (Eiza González), trigger-happy psycho Bats (Jamie Foxx) and hired muscle Griff (Jon Bernthal) – for one last heist.